Coupled-channel Omn\`es matrix for the $D$-wave isoscalar $\pi\pi/K\bar K$ system and its application to $J/\psi\to\pi^{0}\pi^{0}\gamma,\,K_{S}K_{S}\gamma$: Formalism

 In Eq.~\eqref{eq:pw-expansion} the threshold factors $(p_a\,p_b)^J$ are pulled out explicitly, so that the partial-wave amplitudes have good analytic properties.
 In this normalization the phase-space factors entering unitarity take the form

-For two coupled channels, unitarity and time-reversal invariance imply that $\boldsymbol{t}(s)$ is symmetric and can be parametrized in terms of three real functions of $s$.
+When both channels are open, unitarity and time-reversal invariance imply that $\boldsymbol{t}(s)$ is symmetric and can be parametrized in terms of three real functions of $s$.
 A convenient choice is the phase shifts $\delta_1(s)$ and $\delta_2(s)$ in the two channels, together with the modulus of the transition amplitude $|t_{12}(s)|$.
-In terms of these quantities, the most general solution of the unitarity constraints can be written as
+In terms of these quantities, the most general solution of the two-open-channel unitarity constraints can be written as

 where $\eta(s)$ is the inelasticity parameter.
 Above the second threshold, the unitarity relation fixes $\eta(s)$ in terms of the transition probability as

 Likewise, the phase of the transition amplitude satisfies